 Getting pregnant just after your period is unlikely, but it’s not impossible.
-However, the chances of getting pregnant are low right after the periods compared to a few days or a week in the menstrual cycle:

 - If a woman has sex without using contraception, she may get pregnant at any time during the menstrual cycle, even during or just after the period.

 - There is no absolutely "safe" time of the month when a woman can have sex without contraception and not risk becoming pregnant.
 However, there are times in the menstrual cycle when women may be most fertile and are most likely to conceive.

 - The fertile days may last for up to 3-5 days after the end of your period.
 The chances of getting pregnant just after the period depend on how short the menstrual cycle is and how long the period lasts.
 If periods are long, women may only have a few days left after the period ends before fertile days begin.